patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/wizard/wizard.md

 * You may force the user to execute sub-steps in order by disabling future steps.
 Or enable all steps if the user should be able to click freely between sub-steps.

-* Clicking "Next" or "Back" should navigate through the substeps as it would for the major steps.
+* Clicking "Next" or "Back" should navigate through the sub-steps as it would for the major steps.

-* If an expansion is used, sub-steps are hidden unless the user expands the parent step or has naturally arrived at the first of the substeps.
+* If an expansion is used, sub-steps are hidden unless the user expands the parent step or has naturally arrived at the first of the sub-steps.

 * Parent steps are automatically closed once they are complete.
 However, the user can manually expand the parent back open at any time to see the sub-steps again while staying in context of their current step.